 - Reach out to local businesses or put an extra bin outside your own business if you have one.

 - Call the leasing office of your apartment complex if you notice there is not an adequate number of trash receptacles.

 - Speak up when your community is organizing an event to ensure that enough waste collection services will be provided.

 - Contact school districts and local governments and encourage them to invest in their community’s health by reducing the likelihood of litter.

 An effective barrier to littering is strong anti-litter laws and regulations.
 Both individuals and businesses are more likely to follow litter laws when there are serious legal or financial consequences.

-TDS is Committed to Help End Littering
+Texas Disposal Systems is Committed to Help End Littering

 As one of the largest independently owned solid waste collection, processing and disposal companies in the nation, TDS is committed to the safe and responsible disposal of waste.

 We offer a variety of disposal solutions for residents, businesses and builders, including dumpster rentals, rural pickup, a citizens’ convenience center for convenient waste drop-off and a material recovery facility for recycling and landfill diversion, composting and more.

 Texas Disposal Systems also runs the popular TDS Eco Academy, which teaches K-12 students about trash, recycling, composting and other disposal options.
 The program provides training, along with signage, curriculum and other educational materials for staff, administrators and students.